nootey/nepremicninko/README.md

 An `config.example.yaml` file is provided, all you need to do is input your Discord webhook, everything else has reasonable defaults.

+A `auto_flush` flag is included in the config, which will clear the database upon detecting a change in any URL.

 Fill out the `urls:` field and define your search parameters.
 You can use multiple URLs, each in a new line